DominicKavalary/PingMaker4/README.md

 ### Ubuntu Server (Tested on Noble)
 - sudo apt install php-dev
 - sudo pecl install mongodb
--  - do all default options when they appear by just clicking enter
+- 	do all default options when they appear by just clicking enter
 - locate your php ini file using the command "php --ini" it is labeled as loaded configuration file
 	- - edit that file and add the line "extension=mongodb.so"
 - sudo apt install libapache2-mod-php8.3
 - nano /etc/php/8.3/apache2/php.ini
-- - edit that file and add the line "extension=mongodb.so"
+- 	edit that file and add the line "extension=mongodb.so"
-  - unsure but do not do these later to test if unecesary
 - sudo apt install composer
-- composer require mongodb/mongodb
 - MORE PHP STUFF
 - session.use_strict_mode = 1